Commonwealth Consolidated Acts

 (a) fails to be sworn or to make an affirmation or to give information or produce a document when required to do so under this section; or

-(c) in the case of a natural person--by a fine not exceeding $1,000 or imprisonment for a period not exceeding 6 months, or both; or
+(c) in the case of an individual--by imprisonment for a period not exceeding 6 months or a fine not exceeding 10 penalty units, or both; or

 (7A) Subsection (7) is an offence of strict liability.